jsmoriss/wp-file-get-contents/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Maintenance release - update to version numbering scheme.
-	* Dropped the package number from the production version string.
+	* Added a method hooked to the WordPress 'plugins_loaded' action to load the text domain.

 == Upgrade Notice ==

-= 1.4.2 =
+= 1.5.0 =

-(2017/04/08) Maintenance release - update to version numbering scheme.
+(2017/09/25) Added a method hooked to the WordPress 'plugins_loaded' action to load the text domain.